oiroak/azure-mobile-apps-node/README.md

   git push azure master
   ```

-For steps 4-5, you can use any of the clients found in the [Client & Server Quickstarts](https://github.com/Azure/azure-mobile-services-quickstarts) to test.
+To test steps 4-5, you can use any of the clients found in the [Client & Server Quickstarts](https://github.com/Azure/azure-mobile-services-quickstarts).

 ## Running Tests